 Let’s go back to your family dinner growing up.
 My guess is that everyone in your family had “their place” at the table.
 If you sat in someone else’s place, things would be uncomfortable.
 Do you always sit in the same chair in your conference room?
 Your school classroom?
 Chances are the place you sat for the first time is the same place you sit every time.

-Sure, it’s important to focus on the competition, however if you want to see sales increase quickly you’ll want to focus on a solution to the “status quo bias”.
+Sure, it’s important to focus on the competition, but if you want to see sales increase quickly, you’ll want to focus on a solution to the “status quo bias”.

 7 Traits of Great B2B Marketers